21 May 2004

 Blessing the Church? (by Clifford Hill)

 I've actually met Clifford Hill.
-He spoke at our church some years ago, and I found him interesting.
+He spoke at our church some years ago, and I found his talk very interesting.
 So when someone gave me one of his books, I was eager to read it, to see if his writing style was as good as his teaching.

 'Blessing the Church?' is a fascinating account of the charismatic movement in the British churches during the 20th century.
 The book is an attempt to paint a fair and balanced picture of an issue which has caused deep division within the established church, and to show where something positive (the awareness of God moving in today's society) can sometimes branch out into potentially dangerous waters.
 It's actually written by four authors - mainly Clifford, but there are chapters by others, who are also known as authorities within the Christian world.